jahio/cloudflare_api_ruby/readme.md

 *THIS SOFTWARE IS NOT FINISHED AND NOT TESTED.
 IT WILL NOT BE CONSIDERED SO UNTIL THIS MESSAGE IS REMOVED.
 DO NOT USE THIS FOR ANYTHING YOU ACTUALLY CARE ABOUT.
-BY USING THIS SOFTWARE, YOU ABSOLVE ITS AUTHOR(S), ASSOCIATES, AND ALL OTHER PARTIES CONNECTED THEREWITH FROM ANY AND ALL LIABILITY FOR NOW UNTIL THE END OF DAYS.*
+BY USING THIS SOFTWARE, YOU ABSOLVE ITS AUTHOR(S), ASSOCIATES, AND ALL OTHER PARTIES CONNECTED THEREWITH FROM ANY AND ALL LIABILITY FOR NOW UNTIL HELL FREEZES OVER, PIGS FLY, AND MICROSOFT ABANDONS DOS FOR A LINUX KERNEL AND EXT4 FILESYSTEM, ALL ON THE SAME DAY SANTA IS PROVEN TO BE REAL WITH PHOTOGRAPHIC EVIDENCE OF HIM RIDING THE AFOREMENTIONED FLYING PIG.*

+*...or, ya know, forever basically.
+Just don't sue anybody, k?*

 License: MIT. http://opensource.org/licenses/MIT